manuGil/online-core/docs/source/change-detection.rst

 .. note::
    **QGIS.**
    The Value Tool allows you to control for which bands to plot the values.
-Make sure you are plotting only the values for band :math:`1` in each of the images, otherwise you will be plotting values for 148 bands (:math:`4*37=148`).
+Make sure you are plotting only the values for band :math:`1` in each of the images, otherwise you will be plotting values for 148 bands (:math:`4 \times 37=148`).

    .. image:: _static/img/valuetool-choosing-bands.png
       :align: center

-By now, you should an idea of where the  the indices of the four variables are higher or lower for  *02/01/2020*.
-However,  but it does not tell you if those values are equally high or low for the whole period we are analyzing.
-[WHAT DOES 'equally high or low'  MEANS?
-OVERAL MIN AND MAX?]
+By now, you should an idea of where  the index-values for a particular variable are higher or lower for  *02/Jan/2020*.
+However,  we should also build understanding on where the index-values are high or low during the total lenght of the time series.
+This is where such values reach global maximuns and maximuns.

+[DETERMINE WHERE GLOBAL MINIMUM AND MAXIMUM OCCURRE]

-To have an overview over where water, vegetation, dry and wet soil tend to concentrate over time; we will aggregate the values of the 37 bands.
+To know where the presence of water, vegetation, dry and wet soil tend to concentrate during the time series; we will aggregate the values of all :math:`37`  bands.

 Task 4
-Go to :guilabel:`Raster` > :guilabel:`Raster Calculator...` and **add** the 37 bands of each *index image*.
+   Go to :guilabel:`Raster` > :guilabel:`Raster Calculator...` and **add** the :math:`37` bands of each *index image*.
 Construct an *Expression* for the raster calculaor using the formula below.
 Give meaningful names for each output file,  for example *vegetation_sum, water_sum, etc.* See :numref:`fig-vegetation-sum`

 .. code-block:: python